 As you can see, understanding the meaning of the svamsa rasi takes quite a bit of contemplation and chart analysis.
 Based on Parasara’s description above, and Jaimini’s even shorter sutra, we might think the person is literally plagued by rats and cats.

 The rat is thought to represent our base desires, and because Jaimini uses the number 5, Panca, this symbolizes the 5 elements and 5 senses that we aim to please.
-The rat represents a wandering mind full of desires, and cats the struggle of defeating them.
-Aries swamshas will often be concerned with the idea of “purity,” either mocking the concept of morality or working to overcome their desire nature.
 During the time these Sutras were written in India, the cat was symbolic of fake ascetics or hypocrites.
 Aries svamsas may struggle with “impostor syndrome” or feeling as though they can only reveal parts of themselves.
-Aligning actions with your true nature is a main concern for this svamsa.
+One of the primary lessons for those with this swamsha is being who they truly are despite societal pressures, and following their purpose while also trying to survive and meet interpersonal obligations.

 Oscar Wilde has his swamsha in Aries, and it’s apparent his novel The Picture of Dorian Gray was inspired by his personal struggle with morality and indulging the senses.
 Some say he lived a double life, and he said himself that the three main characters represented three aspects of himself.
 His famous play The Importance of Being Earnest is a commentary on being your authentic self and not living false truths.